 - Energy level: It is normal to have a decreased energy level after surgery.
 After you are home, you should minimize any strenuous activity for the first day or two.
 It is important not to overdo, but once you settle into a normal routine at home, you will find that you slowly begin to feel better.
 Walking around the house and taking short walks outside can help you get back to your normal energy level more quickly. - Showers: Showers are allowed within 24 hours after your surgery.
-Do not take baths for at least 1 week after surgery. - Climbing: Climbing stairs is permitted, but you may require some assistance initially. - Lifting: For 1-2 days after your surgery you should not lift anything heavier than a gallon of milk.
-This includes pushing objects such as a vacuum cleaner and vigorous exercise. - Driving: The reason you are asked not to drive after surgery is because you may be prescribed medications.
-You should not drive or operate heavy machinery for 24 hours after surgery. - Exercise: Exercise is important for a healthy lifestyle.
+Do not take baths or swimming for at least 1 week after surgery. - Climbing: Climbing stairs is permitted, but you may require some assistance initially. - Lifting: For 1-2 days after your surgery you should not lift anything heavier than a gallon of milk, push a heavy vacuum cleaner or exercise. - Driving: The reason you are asked not to drive or limit driving after surgery is because you may be prescribed medications to help with the pain making it unsafe to drive.
+Even after you stop taking pain medication, it is possible that because discomfort you will not be able to make sudden movements while driving. - Exercise: Exercise is important for a healthy lifestyle.
 You may begin normal physical activity within hours of surgery.
-Start with short walks and gradually increase the distance and length of time that you walk. - To allow your body time to heal, you should not return to a more difficult exercise routine until 2 days after your surgery.
-Please talk to your doctor about when you can begin exercising again. - Intercourse: No sexual activity for 2 weeks after surgery.

-• Work: Most patients can return to work between 1-2 days after surgery.
+Start with short walks and gradually increase the distance and length of time that you walk.
+To allow your body time to heal, you should not return to a more difficult exercise routine until 2 days after your surgery.
+Please talk to your doctor about when you can begin exercising again. - Intercourse: It is recommended that women not resume sexual activity for 2 weeks. - Work: Most patients can return to work between 1-2 days after surgery.
 You may continue to feel tired for a couple of weeks.